Reversing Gum Disease: Keeping Your Gums Exceptionally Healthy4 min read

 - Laser periodontal therapy: It includes in-depth cleaning of the roots and under the gums.
 The SLDC clinic has been using laser for their dental treatments with great feedback by their patients.

 - Traditional surgery: It is an invasive type of treatment, wherein gums are cut and moved back to expose the teeth.
-Afterward, the dentist will remove the bacteria and damage and then stitch the gums back around the teeth.
+Afterward, the dentist will remove the bacteria using a high-speed dental handpiece and then stitch the gums back around the teeth.